emqx/emqx-docs/en_US/cluster-linking/quick-start.md

 }
 ```

 As you can see, the configuration is almost identical to the previous one, with the exception that the `topics` field is empty.
-This means that `cluster-eu-west` is not now interested in _any_ messages from `cluster-us-east`.
+This means that `cluster-eu-west` is now _not_ interested in _any_ messages from `cluster-us-east`.
 This makes the Cluster Link _asymmetrical_, and is useful when you want to have a one-way forwarding of messages between clusters.

 If you were to repeat the message publishing and subscribing steps outlined above, you would notice that the message published from `cluster-us-east` is not received by the subscriber on `cluster-eu-west`.